Form 2 – Claim under the Fair Work Act 2009 alleging dismissal in contravention of a general protection

 The forms and documents you file to apply to the Court can vary depending on what type of application is most suitable for your issue.
 Generally, Fair Work applications fall into the following categories:

 You will need to provide enough details about your claim so that the Court and your employer (or former employer) can understand the claim.
-If you are claiming more than one entitlement, you must include details of the different entitlements and explain how you reached your calculation.
+If you are claiming more than one entitlement, you must include details of the different entitlements and explain how you have performed your calculations.
 Timesheets and evidence of how you calculated your claim are helpful to the Court.
 For example, if you believe you are owed an amount for wages and another amount for annual leave, set out the two separate entitlements and the calculation for each of them.

 Be sure to correctly identify your employer (or former employer).
 Refer to your employment contract or payslips to see who your employer is (or was).
 The employer will be referred to in the application as the ‘respondent’.